Greenland is like the Alaska Ruth Glacier multiplied by 200! Willie Prittie

 In the best interest of personal safety, success and team compatibility, adequate training and excellent physical condition are required.
 Prior experience carrying a heavy pack for multiple days serves as excellent preparation for this climb; a basic mountaineering course and skiing skills are required.
 Climbers must be able to carry an average of 20lbs or more and be physically and mentally prepared to deal with strenuous situations at high altitudes.
 Climbers need to be in excellent physical condition for both personal enjoyment and to be an integral team member.
 We encourage you to contact us so that we may assist you in developing a training program that meets your particular needs.
 Comprehensive training information can be found here.

-We regularly organize private climbs for corporate groups, families and friends.
-We encourage you to book these climbs early as we are often able to cater these climbs to group-specific desires.
-Please contact our office to further discuss the benefits of private climbs.
+We regularly organize private climbs for individuals, corporate groups, families and friends.
+We encourage you to book these climbs early, to help us be better able to fit these climbs to group-specific desires.
+Contact us to further discuss the benefits of private courses.
+Return to Top of Page